Mnemonic Devices

 Rhymes

 A rhyme is a saying that has similar sounds at the end of each line.
 Since each line ends in a similar sound, it creates a singsong pattern that is easier to remember.
 Similar to song lyrics, rhymes are fairly easily recalled because they stick in your mind.
-This is because they are stored in your through acoustic .
+This is because they are stored in your brain through acoustic encoding.
 Acoustic encoding refers to the ability to remember and understand something learned through hearing.
 Therefore, by rhyming information, your brain can encode it easier, and thus remember it easier.

 Examples: